xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `None`

-The blur option **applies a Gaussian blur** to the viewport.
+The blur property **applies a Gaussian blur** to the viewport.
 The value of radius defines the value of the standard deviation to the Gaussian function, or how many pixels on the screen blend into each other, so **a larger value will create more blur**.
-The option is specified as a CSS length, but does not accept percentage values.
+The property is specified as a CSS length, but does not accept percentage values.
 If omitted, the CSS filter won't be applied.

 #### url
 Type: `String`
 Default: `Empty`

-The url option takes the **location of an XML file** that specifies an **SVG filter**, and may include an anchor to a specific filter element.
+The url property takes the **location of an XML file** that specifies an **SVG filter**, and may include an anchor to a specific filter element.
 If omitted, the CSS filter won't be applied.

 #### blend
 Type: `Object`
 Default: `Empty`

-The blend option **applies a CSS mix blend mode filter** to the viewport.
+The blend property **applies a CSS mix blend mode filter** to the viewport.
 You need to define the blend mode and color to enable blending:

 ```js
 blend: {